UCI-CARL/CARLsim4/README.md

    The script will copy all files from `hello_world/` to `project_name/`, make all required file changes to compile the new project, and add all new files to git.

-On Windows 7/10: Simply download the code and open/run the "Hello World" project file `projects\hello_world\hello_world.vcxproj`.
+On Windows 7/10: Simply download the code.
+Open and build `CARLsim.sln`.
+Run the "Hello World" project file `projects\hello_world\hello_world.vcxproj`.

 ## Prerequisites

 CARLsim 4 comes with the following requirements:
-- (Windows) Microsoft Visual Studio 2012 or higher.
+- (Windows) Microsoft Visual Studio 2015 or higher.
 - (optional) CUDA Toolkit 6.0 or higher.
 For platform-specific CUDA installation instructions, please navigate to the [NVIDIA CUDA Zone](https://developer.nvidia.com/cuda-zone).
   This is only required if you want to run CARLsim in `GPU_MODE`.
 Make sure to install the